SAP-archive/cloud-sample-spaceflight-java/exercises/4 - Reuse/README.md

 ## Objective

 In this exercise you'll learn how to reuse CDS model code from other applications.
+Also you will see how our application benefits from generic runtime functionality for administrative fields, which are enabled through OData annotations.

 # Exercise description